Serotonin-Syndrome/serial_hacking_fantom_rbvm/README.md

 ./compile-and-run examples/helloworld.c
 ```
 # Surprise
-During this hackathon we have researched a huge amount of information and what's interesting, we have  found, that the first task "Solidity to LLVM IR" is already solved by the official ethereum developers.
+During this hackathon we have gone through a huge amount of information and what's interesting, we have found that the first task "Solidity to LLVM IR" is already solved by the official ethereum developers.

 You can find its source code <a href="https://github.com/ewasm/design/issues/149"> here </a>.
 # Finally